MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 You can choose to save your filter settings so that you don't have to set them again each time you work with activities in the timeline.

-To save your filter settings, after configureing the filters you want, select the ellipses, and then select **Remember my filters**.
+To save your filter settings, after configuring the filters you want, select the ellipses, and then select **Remember my filters**.

 > [!Note]
-> If you have a System Admin or Basic user role, Remember my filters works by default.
-If you don't have either of these roles, you must have Create, Read, and Write privileges and be added to the msdyn_customcontrolextendsettings entity for the setting to work.
+> If you have a system administrator basic user role, Remember my filters works by default.
+If you don't have either of these roles, you must have Create/Read/Write privileges and be added to the msdyn_customcontrolextendsettings entity for the setting to work.
 As of December 2, 2022, this setting will be available for all roles.

 ![Remember filters functionality.](media\timeline-remember-filters.png "Remember my filters functionality")